oneapi-src/SYCLomatic/docs/dev_guide/migration/debug-with-codepin.rst

 Analyze the Data Checkpoints
 -------
-codepin-report.py is a tool consumes the data point files from both CUDA and SYCL and performs auto analysis of the data checkpoints. codepin-report.py can identify the in consistent data value and report the stats data of the data checkpoints.
+codepin-report.py is a tool consumes the execution log files from both CUDA and SYCL code and performs auto analysis. codepin-report.py can identify the in consistent data value and report the stats data of the execution log including data checkpoints.

-codepin-report.py consumes the data point files from both CUDA and SYCL with the following commandline.
+codepin-report.py consumes the execution log files from both CUDA and SYCL code with the following command line.
 ``codepin-report.py [-h] --instrumented-cuda-log <file path> --instrumented-sycl-log <file path>``

 Following is an example of the analysis report.